Pierre Pavillon

-Pierre Pavillon (1612–1670) was a French architect and sculptor.
+Pierre Pavillon (/fr/; 20 February 1612 – 24 November 1670) was a French architect and sculptor.

 Biography

 Early life

 Pierre Pavillon was born on 20 February 1612 in Paris to Henri Pavillon (unknown–1651), a painter, and Marguerite Guilheme.
 He had two brothers: Claude, a painter, and Henri, a sculptor.
 He was trained as an architect in Paris from 1625 to 1630.

 Career

 As an architect, his work focused on Roman Catholic religious buildings and hôtel particuliers for the wealthy elite.

 He designed the Chapelle des Ursulines, a Roman Catholic chapel on the Rue Mignet listed as a monument historique since 1924.
 Additionally, he designed the Chapelle Saint Mitre, another Roman Catholic chapel, on the Route d'Eguilles.